-1.5.4 Start up candig-server
+1.5.4 Other commands

 There are a number of optional parameters to start up the server.

 When no paramters are set, running candig-server would start up the server at http://127.0.0.1:8000.

 You may supply your own config file (.py), as indicated below.
 This config.py specifies the DATA_SOURCE to be at a custom location, and the DEFAULT_PAGE_SIZE to be 1500, overridding the default values for both.